forgreatness/using_polymorphism_flutter/README.md

 # using_polymorphism_flutter

 A flutter application that focus specifically on design patterns using polymorphism and inheritance.
-The purpose of the application is to show to usage of polymorphism between three different pages with similar designs but includes different contents.
+The purpose of the application is to show the usage of polymorphism between three different pages that are similar in designs but different in contents.

 ## Features
 - Abstract classes